 The Keating-Owens Act of 1916 set the age limit for miners at 16 and factory workers at 14, but the Supreme Court reversed the law in Hammer v.
 Dagenhart (1918), a case where the plaintiff wasn’t management but rather a North Carolina family that needed their child to work.
 The Court wasn’t even friendly to state laws regulating worker hours unless they applied to women.
 In Lochner v.
 New York (1905), the Court shot down a state rule limiting the number of consecutive hours bakers could work without a break to 10 (several had collapsed from exhaustion and fallen into ovens).
 But the Court authorized a similar state law in Oregon that applied to female hotel workers.
-Courts and Congress locked horns on monopolies (or trusts) as well.
+Courts and Congress locked horns on monopolies, or trusts, as well.

-However, the U.S. has a three-branch government and, just as the Court was lukewarm toward labor laws, so too they were skeptical toward the 1890 Sherman Antitrust Act aimed at monopolies.
+But the U.S. has a three-branch government and, just as the Supreme Court was lukewarm toward labor laws, so too they were skeptical toward the 1890 Sherman Antitrust Act aimed at monopolies.
 The Court came to an accommodation with the Teddy Roosevelt and William Howard Taft administrations since those presidents only enforced the law in egregious cases.
-As we saw in the first chapter, Standard Oil was an early target, broken up in 1911, and in 1915 a federal district court ruled in favor of what became 20th-Century Fox, breaking up (Thomas’) Edison Trust and ushering in the Hollywood era.
+As we saw in the first chapter, Standard Oil was an early target, broken up in 1911, and in 1915 a federal district court ruled in favor of what became 20th-Century Fox, breaking up (Thomas’) Edison Trust and ushering in the competitive Hollywood era.

 Progressive Politics: Bipartisan & Local

 These Progressive Era battles did not break down neatly into Democrats versus Republicans.
 Today it’s not an oversimplification to classify most Democrats as liberal and Republicans as conservative, at least by American standards.
 We’ll explore that terminology more below because both terms have complicated histories, but most of us know roughly what they’ve come to mean.
-Each side even grades their own politicians and each other as to how loyal they stay to their party’s principles.
+Each side even grades their own politicians and each other as to how loyal they stay to their party’s ideological principles.
 But such hardened categories weren’t defined in the early 20th century.
 Both parties had progressive and conservative elements within their ranks.
 Republicans led the charge nationally by regulating food and drugs, civil service reform (awarding government jobs by merit rather than mere patronage or the spoils system), and breaking up monopolies.
 Republicans also helped bring about public utilities, including sanitation, sewage, and water.
 Cleveland Democrat Tom Johnson pioneered the concept of publicly-owned utilities as a mayor elected by Populists and labor unions.
 Detroit’s Republican mayor Hazen Pingree grew vegetables in vacant lots, “Pingree’s Potato Patches,” to feed the poor during the 1890s depression.

-After the 1900 Galveston hurricane, local and national governments cooperated in rebuilding a seawall and dredging the Houston Ship Channel (1909-14), relocating the major Texas port inland as far as East Houston’s Turning Basin for better protection.
+After the 1900 Galveston hurricane, one of the worst natural disasters in American history, local and national governments cooperated in rebuilding a seawall and dredging the Houston Ship Channel (1909-14), relocating the major Texas port inland as far as East Houston’s Turning Basin for better protection.
 Galveston’s city commission became a model as other towns hired city managers to run municipalities as a CEO would a company.
 Houston’s Ship Channel was a pioneering example of public/private partnership, as companies built warehouses and docks to augment evenly matched public funds from Harris County taxpayers and the Army Corps of Engineers to dredge Buffalo Bayou and Galveston Bay.
-President Woodrow Wilson officially opened the channel in 1914 and it served as an oil port during World War I. The federal government dredged the canal even deeper in the 1920s and 30’s.
+President Woodrow Wilson officially opened the channel in 1914 and it served as an oil port during World War I. The federal government dredged the canal deeper in the 1920s and 30’s.

 TR: That Damned Cowboy

 On the one hand, TR advocated foreign wars for their own sake and white supremacy.
 Of American Indians, he said, “I don’t go so far as to think that the only good Indians are dead Indians, but I believe nine out of ten are, and I shouldn’t like to inquire too closely into the case of the tenth.”
-He thought American minorities were inferior to white Gentiles, but he also thought that anyone who wasn’t inferior deserved an equal job and he personally appointed Blacks to government positions.
+He thought American minorities were inferior to white Gentiles, but he also thought that anyone who wasn’t inferior deserved an equal job and he personally appointed African Americans to government positions.
 He created a scandal by inviting black activist and educator Booker T. Washington to the White House for dinner.
-Also on the liberal/progressive side of the ledger, Roosevelt thundered against corporate corruption, set aside wilderness for national parks, started the Forest Service, and supported universal healthcare insurance and women’s suffrage.
+Also, on the liberal/progressive side of the ledger, Roosevelt thundered against corporate corruption, set aside wilderness for national parks, started the Forest Service, and supported universal healthcare insurance and women’s suffrage.

-Teddy Roosevelt also doubled the national parks from five to ten, created game reserves, bird sanctuaries, national monuments, and the Forest Service to manage natural resources sustainably.
+Teddy Roosevelt also doubled the national parks from five to ten (some built on land taken back from Indian reservations), created game reserves, bird sanctuaries, and the Forest Service to manage natural resources sustainably.
 TR also started the Bureau of Reclamation to manage western rivers and (later) hydro dams, especially on the Colorado.
 Today, the Colorado River (not the one that runs through Austin) supplies over 12% of Americans’ drinking water and 15% of that used to grow crops.
 Overall, Roosevelt was responsible for preserving more square mileage of wilderness than the entire state of Texas.

-While respectful of free enterprise, TR loved strong government and was openly confrontational toward corporate America in a way that no modern Republican or even Democrat would dare be.
+While respectful of free enterprise, TR loved strong government and was openly confrontational toward corporate America in a way that no modern Republican or moderate Democrat would dare be.
 He relished busting monopolies.
-Today, Wall Street “butters the bread” of both parties and most voters have a stake in the stock market with a 401(k) or pension, making it unlikely we’ll see another TR anytime soon – at least one that actually wins the presidency.
+Today, Wall Street “butters the bread” of both parties and most voters have a stake in the stock market with a 401(k) or pension, making it unlikely we’ll see another TR anytime soon, at least one that actually wins the presidency.
 While Roosevelt took campaign donations from Wall Street banks, he also worked for the American public rather than powerful lobbies.
 He pushed for campaign finance reform, spurring Congress’s first attempt to reign in the political bribery that Mark Twain lampooned in the Gilded Age (TR was accused of taking money himself during the 1904 campaign).
-With his bombastic personality and high-registered voice (listen to the video near the top of the chapter), the stocky, bespectacled fireplug was America’s most dangerous president in terms of disrupting the status quo.
+With his bombastic personality and high-registered voice (listen to the video near the top of the chapter), the stocky, bespectacled fireplug was America’s most dangerous president so far in terms of disrupting the economic status quo.

 Today, Wall Street and Washington are symbiotic (mutually beneficial) partners, with Washington keeping financial regulations light in exchange for insider trading information and campaign donations.
 Politicians of both parties crush average annual market returns in their own accounts.
 When Washington does regulate Wall Street, foreknowledge of those laws gives politicians and donors an edge.
 Threats of stronger regulations are an excellent way to elicit higher donations from lobbyists while appearing to do something in voters’ eyes.
 Roosevelt, unlike most politicians then and now, wasn’t for sale.